matteonerini/pin-side-channel-attacks/README.md

 # Machine Learning for PIN Side-Channel Attacks Based on Smartphone Motion Sensors

-This code package is related to the paper:
+This repository contains code to reproduce the paper:

-M. Nerini, E. Favarelli, and M. Chiani, "[Machine Learning for PIN Side-Channel Attacks Based on Smartphone Motion Sensors](https://ieeexplore.ieee.org/document/10061187)," IEEE Access, 2023.
+M. Nerini, E. Favarelli, M. Chiani, "[Machine learning for PIN side-channel attacks based on smartphone motion sensors](https://ieeexplore.ieee.org/document/10061187)," IEEE Access, 2023.

-## Content of Code Package
+## Code

 The `dataset.txt` file contains a 5400 x 17 matrix in which: